Sjhunt93/IAP-2019-2020/Tutorials/Part 2/9 - Classes.md

 ## Exercise 4.
 Making a Synth class

-The material for starting this practical is supplied here, copy and paste the contents of both IAP.h and IAP.cpp into your project.
+The material for starting this practical is supplied <a href="https://github.com/Sjhunt93/IAP-2018-2019/tree/master/Code%20Exercises/Tutorial%209/Exercise%204">here</a>, copy and paste the contents of both IAP.h and IAP.cpp into your project.

 Our IAPSynth class looks slightly different to our previous class definition, as this class **inherits** from AserveComs.
 Inheritance is not something that we will cover on this course.